lussierc/africa_db/writing/statusUpdate.md

 #### Progress Report

 ##### Project Subject
+Our project subject is to use database systems to research African Development and Economics.
+We intend to look into a number of questions about Africa, it's development, and its current situations.
+More specifically, we will look for things in our data that may be negatively effecting the development and economics of African countries.

+Despite gaining independence in the mid-1900s and receiving financial aid, loans, and more, African countries have faced great problems in their development and in developing their economies to compete on a world scale.
+With this, this project has some real world relevance because economists and development experts are trying to solve this development problem everyday.

+We feel that trying to answer the questions below could provide some valuable insights into what is stopping African economic development.
+Additionally, these questions could find correlations between different ideas to see if they have any impact on another.

 ##### Main Questions to Address
 1) Africa's Real GDP Growth rate seemed to steadily increase for a few decades, but then it took a downturn.
 When did this downturn occur and why?